sayanteka/Data-Science/GenAI-Andrew_Ng-Summary-README.md

 ## Fine tuning LLM

-Instruction based fine tuning
+Instruction based fine tuning.
+Look it from data_prep.ipynb

+Data should be in table with one column as Question and another column as Answer.

-Split the data, tokenization, padding and truncation.
+Data conversion to required form and then perform tokenization, padding and truncation.

+Parameter for training can be checked from summarization model in github

 EleutherAI/pythia-70m: Model used for fine tuning